kevinleiba/tacobot/README.md

 yarn start
 ```

-The project will be lunched with `nodemon` and reload on every changes.
+The project will be launched with `nodemon` and reload on every changes.

 ### Tests